jmalicki/apocalypse-now-essay/CITATION_ENHANCEMENT_PLAN.md

 # Citation Enhancement Plan

+## Status: ✅ Proof of Concept Complete

+The google-books-cite package is working!
+See: https://github.com/jmalicki/google-books-cite

+**Verified working:**
+- ✅ Clickable page numbers link to exact Google Books pages
+- ✅ Bibliography titles are clickable (URLs hidden from print)
+- ✅ Two-pass compilation system (.gbaux → Python → .gblinks.tex → PDF)
+- ✅ Tested in Evince with real Google Books links

+**Current limitation:**
+- ⚠️ Automatic ID search finds wrong books for many entries
+- Need manual verification/correction of Google Books IDs

 ## Goal
 Add Google Books links to public domain works while maintaining classical print citation style.

 **Note**: Research confirms that **no existing LaTeX package provides this functionality**.
 The standard approach is manual `\href` commands, which is tedious and error-prone.
 Our custom `\gbparencite` command automates this process and is a novel contribution to the LaTeX citation ecosystem.

 ## Approach